kstenerud/concise-encoding/cte-specification.md

 A CTE document is a UTF-8 encoded (with no byte order mark) text document consisting of a single, top-level object.
 You can store multiple objects in a document by making the top level object a container.

+With the exeption of string contents, all characters in a CTE document must fall within the range U+0020 to U+007E (inclusive).
+Strings may contain any valid UTF-8 sequence.

 Whitespace is used to separate elements in a container.
 Maps separate keys and values using a colon `:`, and key-value pairs using whitespace.

 Example: